 Julie and Gin agreed that the bike and pedestrian access heading east from Wrightwood Avenue into the monument area has been improved.
 A new east-west crosswalk lets you traverse Kedzie on the west side of the traffic circle to get to the pillar.

 Responding to a November 22 post on the Logan Square Community Page Facebook discussion group asking what people think of the redesign, Devon Glish commented, "As a walker, I love all the new crossings."
 They added, "It's much easier to get around.
-I don't understand why they couldn't have just kept the normal roundabout, though, and added crossings and bike lanes."
+I don't understand why they couldn't have just kept the normal [one-way] roundabout, though, and added crossings and bike lanes."

 The transition from westbound Logan to the southbound Kedzie service drive by bike is much better now.
 Gin argued that previously that move was a nightmare for biking, even for confident cyclists.

-"[The street remix] was touted as good for pedestrians/cyclists, but it seems to favor vehicles more than anyone," commented Leana Moon commented on the Facebook post.
-"As a driver, I was fine with one way traffic.
+"[The street remix] was touted as good for pedestrians/cyclists, but it seems to favor vehicles more than anyone," Leana Moon commented on the Facebook post.
+"As a driver, I was fine with one-way traffic.
 From a design / urban planning perspective, I don’t understand why we couldn’t have added more green space instead of SO much paving.
 We had a once-in-a-generation opportunity to enlarge green space in a heavily used public space and it was thrown away.
 For $27 million, we should’ve gotten a whole lot more."

 Julie, Gin, and I wondered why CDOT planners thought this zigzag boondoggle, for the sake of using a bike path for less than 300 feet, was a good idea.
-Wouldn't it have made sense to just install an eastbound curbside protected bike on the south side of Logan, rather than prescribe an inconvenient bike route that few people will use?
+Wouldn't it have made sense to install an eastbound curbside protected bike on the south side of Logan, rather than prescribe an inconvenient bike route that few people will use?

-Lack of signage for drivers is another issue.
+Lack of signage for motorists is another issue.
 For example, when you drive west on Logan, the lanes split before the circle.
 Two left lanes lead to southeast-bound Milwaukee and southbound Kedzie.
 A right lane takes you towards northwest-bound Milwaukee and northbound Kedzie.

 Here's one more thought.
 CDOT's project goals stated that there would be an increase in open space due to the new plazas.
 But it seems like there has been a net loss of (water-permeable) green space.
 One example is an outer slice of the Paseo Prairie Community Garden, located next to the auxiliary 'L' entrance northwest of the monument.
 Apparently, this was done to create a wider turning radius and/or shorten the pedestrian crossing distance.